-Connor said she’s hoping the county will improve jail conditions before they’re forced to go to court.
+Conner said she’s hoping the county will improve jail conditions before they’re forced to go to court.

-“What we’re really hoping for is that we can all get on the same page,” Connor said.
+“What we’re really hoping for is that we can all get on the same page,” Conner said.
 “That the county will read this and they will realized that a lot of these things are common sense approaches to making sure that individuals who are incarcerated and detained, that their constitutional rights are not shed just because they are in a jail setting.”